jlmelville/uwot/README.md

 ## Limitations

-* Only Euclidean distances are supported for finding nearest neighbors.
-You can pass in a `dist` object instead of a data frame.
-Sparse matrices are not yet supported.
+* Only Euclidean distances are supported for finding nearest neighbors from data frame and dense matrix input.
+But if you can calculate a distance matrix for your data, you can pass it in as `dist` object.
+For larger distance matrices, you can pass in a `sparseMatrix` (from the [Matrix](https://cran.r-project.org/package=Matrix) package).
+Neither approach is supremely efficient at the moment.
 * The C++ code is single-threaded.
 Multi-threading in the style of [largeVis](https://github.com/elbamos/largeVis) is something I'd like to look into.
-* I haven't tried this on anything larger than MNIST and Fashion MNIST.
+* I haven't tried this on anything much larger than MNIST and Fashion MNIST (so at least around 100,000 rows with 500-1,000 columns works fine).

 ## License